jonnyk20/tiny-app/README.md

 - Nodemon

 ## Getting Started
-- Isntall all dependencies (using 'npm isntall' command) -Run the development web server using the 'node index.js' command
+- Intall all dependencies (using 'npm isntall' command)
+- Run the development web server using the 'node index.js' command
+- Make sure you are connected to the internet, so that Bootstrap and Fontaesome can be accessed by HTML